Andrés Segovia: Teaching

 Segovia viewed teaching as vital to his mission of propagating the guitar and gave master classes throughout his career.
 His most famous master classes took place at Música en Compostela, in the Spanish city of Santiago de Compostela.

 Segovia also taught at the Accademia Musicale Chigiana in Siena for numerous years, where he was aided by Alirio Díaz.
-Later it was Oscar Ghiglia who continued the Siena class.

 His teaching style is a source of controversy among some of his former students, who considered it to be dogmatically authoritarian.
 One of Segovia's most celebrated former students of the classical guitar, John Williams, has said that Segovia bullied students into playing only his style and stifled the development of their own styles.
 Williams has also said that Segovia was dismissive of music that did not have what Segovia considered the correct classical origins, such as South American music with popular roots.
 He was also critical of Williams' work with the group Sky for the same reasons.